-In this group, you will learn a new skill each week to strengthen your ability to:
+In these rolling, 4-week group sessions, you will learn a ndw skill each week to strengthen your ability to:

-Create Your Own Calm will meet on Tuesdays from 1-2:30pm starting in mid-November.
+Create Your Own Calm will meet on Tuesdays from 2 - 4:30pm.

 Mindful Living Group

-Mindful Living Group will meet on Thursdays from 2:30-4pm in November and December.
+Mindful Living Group will meet on Wednesday from 2:30 - 4pm.

 Support and Discussion Groups

 Then this group is for you!
 This group will provide not only support, but also skills for reducing stress so that you can create the experience you want in graduate and professional school.
-Survive and Thrive in Graduate or Professional School is scheduled to run on Fridays from 11am-12:30pm, though the meeting time is subject to change in order to coordinate schedules.
+The meeting time for Survive and Thrive in Graduate or Professional School is not currently set and subject to change in order to coordinate schedules.
 Contact the Counseling Center today to inquire about how Survive and Thrive might fit for you.

 In this support and discussion group, participants, alongside facilitators from the LGBTQ+ Resources Center and MUCC, will find organic dialogue, facilitated discussion, as well as a safe and brave space for support.
 Counseling staff are not primarily serving as counselors, but will be available should a student need someone to engage with for follow-up.
 This is an inclusive space for those:

-The LGBQ+ (Orientation/Attraction) Support & Discussion Group takes place on alternating Wednesdays from 4-5pm in the AMU (Rm.
+The LGBQ+ (Orientation/Attraction) Support & Discussion Group takes place on Wednesdays from5 - 6pm in the AMU (Rm.
 140).

-The Trans and Gender Diverse Support & Discussion Group takes place on alternating Thursdays from 4-5pm in the AMU (Rm.
-140).
+*Trans & Gender Diverse Support & Discussion Group by the LGBTQ+ Resource Center on Thursdays from 5 - 6pm in the AMU (Rm.140).